ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

 Setting listeners
 -----------------

 In order to let JavaScript respond to player updates, you can assign listener functions to various events the player fires.
-An example of such event is the *volume* one, when the volume of the player is changed.
+An example of such event is the *VOLUME* event, when the volume of the player is changed.
 The player will call the listener function with one parameter, a *key:value* populated object that contains more info about the event.

 In the naming of the listener functions, the internal architecture of the JW Player sines through a little.
 Internally, the player is built using a Mode-View-Controller design pattern: